jocogum-dev/tracker/README.md

 ## **Installation**

-To install Project Title, follow these steps:
+To install Tracker, follow these steps:

 1. Clone the repository: **`git clone https://github.com/jocogum-dev/tracker.git`**
 2. Navigate to the project directory: **`cd tracker`**